Crisis Core: Final Fantasy VII: Story

-Whilst Shinra continues the pursuit of Hollander, Genesis re-emerges producing clones.
-Some of them appeared in Midgar, forcing Zack to return to protect Aerith.
-Leaving her with an Angeal clone that protects her, Zack travels with Sephiroth and Cloud to investigate a Mako reactor near Nibelheim.
-Confronting Genesis at the reactor, Sephiroth learns that he is also an experiment, implanted with Jenova's cells before birth.
-Genesis explains that his body is degrading, and he needs Sephiroth's cells to survive, but Sephiroth refuses.
+While Shinra continues the pursuit of Hollander, Genesis re-emerges, producing clones; some of them appear in Midgar, forcing Zack to return to protect Aerith.
+Leaving her with an Angeal clone to protect her, Zack travels with Sephiroth and Cloud to investigate a Mako reactor near Nibelheim.
+Upon confronting Genesis at the reactor, Sephiroth learns that he is also an experiment, as he was implanted with Jenova's cells before his birth.
+Genesis explains that his body is degrading and he needs Sephiroth's cells to survive, but Sephiroth refuses.
 Overcome with the recent revelations regarding his past, Sephiroth locks himself in Nibelheim Mansion.
-He sets Nibelheim ablaze a week later, going to the Mako reactor to take Jenova's body, wrongfully believing her to be his mother.
+He sets Nibelheim ablaze a week later, going to the Mako reactor to take Jenova's body and wrongfully believing her to be his mother.
 When Zack fails to stop him, Cloud throws Sephiroth into the Lifestream below the reactor.
-Zack awakens, finding that Shinra covered-up the Nibelheim incident.
-Zack also discovers that both he and Cloud have become part of Professor Hojo's experiments on Jenova cells and Mako exposure.
-However, Zack is able to escape, taking a catatonic Cloud with him.
-They immediately become high priority targets for Shinra.
-While fleeing, Zack learns that Genesis and Hollander are still trying to stabilize Genesis' mutation, and their plan to use Cloud's cells (since he is the only one with Sephiroth's genes).
+Zack awakens to find that Shinra covered up the Nibelheim incident and that both he and Cloud have become part of Professor Hojo's experiments on Jenova cells and Mako exposure.
+Zack is able to escape and takes a catatonic Cloud with him, but they immediately become high-priority targets for Shinra.
+While fleeing, Zack learns that Genesis and Hollander are still trying to stabilize Genesis' mutation, and plan to use Cloud's cells since he is the only one with Sephiroth's genes.

-Hollander tries to get to Cloud, but is killed by Zack.
+Hollander tries to get to Cloud, but Zack kills him.
 Zack then finds Director Lazard who, now mutated into a humanoid Angeal clone, has turned against Shinra.
 Lazard directs Zack to the remains of Banora to find Genesis, where he defeats Genesis.
 Upon returning, he discovers Shinra has located them and killed Lazard.
-The Angeal clone that was left guarding Aerith arrives, but is also killed.
-Zack discovers a note he had carried from Aerith, learning he and Cloud were subjected to Hojo's experiments for four years.
-As Cloud slowly begins dying of Mako poisoning, he and Zack are hunted by the Turks.
-Zack convinces them to look the other way, carrying Cloud towards Midgar.
+The Angeal clone left guarding Aerith arrives but is also killed.
+Zack discovers a note he had carried from Aerith and learns he and Cloud were subjected to Hojo's experiments for four years.
+As Cloud begins dying of Mako poisoning, he and Zack are hunted by the Turks as he carries Cloud towards Midgar.
 Genesis' body is collected by two soldiers: Nero the Sable and Weiss the Immaculate of Deepground.

-Shinra pursue Zack and Cloud, catching up with them just outside Midgar.
-Tseng and the Turks attempt to rescue Zack against Shinra's wishes, but are too late.
-Leaving the still semi-conscious Cloud hidden away, Zack fights off an enormous number of Shinra troops, but is fatally wounded.
-Cloud manages to crawl to Zack's body after Shinra leaves.
-Zack, in his dying breath, bequeaths the Buster Sword to Cloud, as Angeal had done to him.
-Cloud begins stumbling towards Midgar.
+Shinra pursues Zack and Cloud, catching up with them just outside Midgar as Tseng and the Turks attempt to rescue Zack against Shinra's wishes.
+Leaving the still semi-conscious Cloud hidden away, Zack fights off an enormous number of Shinra troops but is fatally wounded.
+Cloud awakens and finds Zack's body after Shinra leaves; as he is dying, Zack bequeaths the Buster Sword to Cloud, as Angeal had done to him.
 Zack is welcomed into the Lifestream by Angeal and wonders if he has become a hero.
-The epilogue recreates the opening scenes of Final Fantasy VII, as Cloud claims to be a former SOLDIER.
+The epilogue recreates the opening scenes of Final Fantasy VII, as Cloud arrives in Midgar and claims to be a former SOLDIER.